arsyhiy/dotfiles/README.md

 ## future ideas
 -- adding fzf
+-- add for hyprlock the check what language layout you use
 ## Rules for this repository

 NOTE: rules are written for only enhancement and controlling my self from committing "legacy code"